Ghost hunting: History

-Author John Potts says that the present day pursuit of "amateur ghost hunting" can be traced back to the Spiritualist era and early organizations founded to investigate paranormal phenomena, like London's The Ghost Club and the Society for Psychical Research, but that modern investigations are unrelated to academic parapsychology.
-Potts writes that modern ghost hunting groups ignore the scientific method and instead follow a form of "techno-mysticism".
+Author John Potts says that the present day pursuit of "amateur ghost hunting" can be traced back to the spiritualist era and early organizations founded to investigate paranormal phenomena, like London's The Ghost Club and the Society for Psychical Research, but that modern investigations are unrelated to academic parapsychology.
+Potts writes that modern ghost hunting groups ignore the scientific method, instead following a form of "techno-mysticism".

 The popularity of ghost hunting has led to some injuries.
-Unaware that a "spooky home" in Worthington, Ohio was occupied, a group of teenagers stepped on the edge of the property to explore.
+Unaware that a "spooky home" in Worthington, Ohio, was occupied, a group of teenagers stepped on the edge of the property to explore.
 The homeowner fired on the teenagers' automobile as they were leaving, seriously injuring one.
 A woman hunting for ghosts was killed in a fall from a University of Toronto building.

 An offshoot of ghost hunting is the commercial ghost tour conducted by a local guide or tour operator who is often a member of a local ghost-hunting or paranormal investigation group.
 Since both the tour operators and owners of the reportedly haunted properties share profits of such enterprises (admissions vary depending on the location, length and other aspects of the tour), some believe the claims of hauntings are exaggerated or fabricated in order to increase attendance.
 The city of Savannah, Georgia, is said to be the American city with the most ghost tours, having more than 31 as of 2003.